Pro Art Colored Pencils

 Pro Art Colored Pencils Review

 These colored pencils are one of the few offerings by Pro Art.
 Overall, they fair rather poorly in just about every category other than cost.
-The color intensity is lacking, blending with them is a real challenge, the thin wax core is prone to breaking, and other than the decent packaging it they come in there isn’t a whole lot to get excited about.
+The color intensity is lacking, blending with them is a real challenge, the thin wax core is prone to breaking, and other than the decent packaging that they come in there isn’t a whole lot to get excited about.

 Visual Appeal – 1.5/5

-Usability and durability – 1.5/5
+Usability and Durability – 1.5/5

-Packaging and presentation – 3.5/5
+Packaging and Presentation – 3.5/5

 Cost – 2.5/5

-Overall ranking – 2/5
+Overall Ranking – 2/5